 Funder commitments to financial inclusion reached a historic high of US$37 billion in 2016.

-The survey results show that Sub-Saharan Africa drives growth in funding—commitments to this region increased by 30 percent in 2016, reaching US$3.5 billion through 611 active projects.
+As of 31 December 2017, cross-border funders have committed $37 billion for financial inclusion.
+Sub-Saharan Africa (SSA) is driving growth in funding—commitments to this region increased by 30 percent in 2016, reaching US$3.5 billion through 611 active projects.
 While public funders continue to drive growth in SSA, foundations have grown the fastest over the past three years in terms of number of projects, resulting in 25 percent of all projects committed to by foundations in 2016.

 International funders are increasingly targeting capacity building for financial services providers (FSPs) and financial inclusion policy and regulation.
 Every funder in the survey supports the development of digital financial services.
 Funding of loan portfolios continues to represent three-quarters of the overall funding volume in 2016, but it is no longer exclusive to FSPs and intermediaries.
 Mobile money operators and other digital services providers are also a focus for financial and technical assistance at the retail level.
 Capacity building of providers represents 7 percent of the overall funding volume.
 In addition, payments infrastructure has grown to be an important focus for funders and represents one-third of overall funding for financial sector infrastructure (2 percent of overall funding).
 Capacity building for end-clients (individuals, households, and enterprises), policy, and regulation for financial inclusion collectively account for 5 percent of overall funding.